-For example, an Australian parent company manufactures trading stock that it sells to a foreign subsidiary for resale.
+An Australian parent company manufactures trading stock that it sells to a foreign subsidiary for resale.
 The Australian parent develops a new product, which requires considerable training of the foreign subsidiary's staff, in order to on-sell the new product.

 The Australian parent provides this training, but does not charge the subsidiary.
-The Australian company should print ${\bf Y}$ for yes at label ${\bf C}.$
+The Australian company should print Y for yes at C.

-Similarly, the answer yes at label C would also be required where an Australian company owned a trade mark which it allowed an international related party to use without payment.
+Similarly, the answer yes at would also be required where an Australian company owned a trade mark which it allowed an international related party to use without payment.